rlmcneary2/react-modal-queue/README.md

 # react-modal-queue

-Raise modal dialogs and views from any JavaScript code in a React application. **This package is different from other React modal packages because it does _not_ require a component in every location that a modal element needs to appear, instead a single ModalProvider is used to display modals.** This is especially helpful when a modal element needs to be displayed but the modal may not be related to the current view in the UI; for example a long-running background process encounters a problem and needs to display an error.
+Raise modal dialogs and views from any JavaScript code in a React application. **This package is different from other React modal packages because it does _not_ require a component in every location that a modal needs to appear, instead a single ModalProvider is used to display modals.** This is especially helpful when a modal needs to be displayed but the modal may not be related to the current view in the UI; for example a long-running background process encounters a problem and needs to display an error.

 ## Examples